clearga/project-3-django/README.md

 - **Error Handling:** Forms in your application should also validate data, handle incorrect inputs, and provide user feedback on the client side.
 - **Views:** Use **partials** to follow DRY (Don’t Repeat Yourself) development in your views.
 - **Home & About Pages:** Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.
 Create an about page that includes photos and brief bios of your team members.
 - **User Experience:** Ensure a pleasing and logical user experience.
-Use a framework like Bootstrap to enhance and ease your CSS styling. **For this project, please choose a framework other than Materialize**.
+Use a framework like Bootstrap to enhance and ease your CSS styling.
 - **Responsive Design:** Make sure your app looks great on a phone or tablet.
 - **Heroku:** Deploy your app to Heroku.
 Ensure no app secrets are exposed.
 - **Github:** Projects must have a minimum of 60 specific commits.